Rayovac Sportsman Review

 Cons: Too bright at times, wish it dimmed, D batteries are expensive.

 Let's talk about a good deal.
 The Rayovac Sportsman is sturdy, reliable and is rated at a whopping 240 lumens.
 Its compact design allows for easy storage and transport, and it is wonderfully simple to operate.
-After taking these factors into account, the Rayovac was the obvious choice for our Best Buy award.

 Small but mighty, the Rayovac packs 240 lumens into its compact frame.
 It can light up a room or campsite, but the glaring LED bulbs are far from mood lighting.
 For this reason, we much preferred hanging it.